 What Is Community Science?

 Community science is science performed by members of the general public.
 This work is usually done in collaboration with professional scientists or organizations that use this information for research.
-Community science is a powerful tool because people just like you and me can observe right where we live and provide information to scientists and scientific institutions they would not otherwise have.
+Community science is a powerful tool because people just like you and me can observe right where we live and provide data to scientists and scientific institutions they would not otherwise have.

-Bird Count and Bioblitz!
-Counting Critters both feature characters engaging in community science.
-In Bird Count, Ava and her team collaborate in the National Audubon Society’s Christmas Bird Count, a real international effort.
+• In Bird Count, Ava and her team collaborate in the National Audubon Society’s Christmas Bird Count, a real international effort.
 The data they collect about the birds in their town will be shared with professionals dedicated to protecting birds everywhere.
-In Bioblitz!
-Gabriel and his dad collaborate with their city to learn about the animals in their municipal park.
-This information will help the city better manage the park to protect all of its wildlife.

 To find Community Science projects in your own area, SciStarter is a great resource!